Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

-In the above equations, the $(\pm)$ super-scripts correspond to the even(odd)-parity solutions.
-The energy eigen-values are trivially obtained by solving the Schr\"{o}dinger equation and given by
+In the above equations, the $(\pm)$ superscripts correspond to the even(odd)-parity solutions.
+The energy eigenvalues are straightforwardly obtained by solving the Schr\"{o}dinger equation and are given by

-The next task is the determination of the two adjustable parameters,$\it{ `a'}$ and $\it{ `h'}$.
-The width-parameter $`a'$ can be determined by the variational-minimization of ${<H>}$.
-Here, we use the notation:${<\hat {A}>}$ to define the quantum-average /expectation-value of the operator, ${\hat {A}}$ as given below:
+The subsequent task involves determining the adjustable parameters, $\it{ a'}$ and $\it{ h'}$.
+The width parameter $`a'$ can be determined by the variational minimization of ${<H>}$.
+Here, we use the notation: ${<\hat {A}>}$ to define the quantum average/expectation value of the operator, ${\hat {A}}$ as given below:

-The evaluation of $<H>$ using the above definition,eq.[59]is straight-forward.
-Noting that:
+The evaluation of $<H>$ using the aforementioned definition, eqn.[59], is straightforward.
+It is noted that: